isomerpages/pa-cdcnw/_programmes/Uplifting The Community/DigiReady @ North West.md

 permalink: /programmes/assisting-the-needy/digiready-northwest/
 description: ""
 third_nav_title: Uplifting The Community
+variant: markdown
 ---
 ![](/images/Programmes/Uplifting%20The%20Community/IMG012.jpg)

-**DigiReady @ North West** is an initiative to provide holistic support to vulnerable residents in the following aspects of digital readiness: refurbished devices and accessories, subsidised broadband, and troubleshooting faulty digital devices.
+**DigiReady @ North West** provides holistic support to vulnerable residents in the following aspects of digital readiness: refurbished devices and accessories, subsidised broadband, and troubleshooting faulty digital devices.

+**1. Subsidised broadband**

+The scheme further subsidises broadband access for beneficiaries under IMDA's Home Access Scheme, by providing additional subsidies of up to $250, for a period of three years contract.

-**1. Support on Digital Devices**
+**2. Support on Digital Devices**

 Students, seniors and families from low-income backgrounds may request for free refurbished devices through our community partners (e.g. Community Clubs and Social Service Agencies).

-**2. Subsidised broadband**

-The scheme further subsidises broadband access for beneficiaries under IMDA's Home Access Scheme, by providing additional subsidies of up to $250, for a period of three years contract.

-[Download the poster](/files/DigiReady%20@%20North%20West.pdf) for more information on eligibility criteria and application process for the subsidised broadband.

 **Contribute to the programme**